-1.2.4 For issuing NOC to the building plan for additional floors due to increased FAR within 5 metre of the outer edge of tunnel, in principle approval shall be conveyed as per following Let 1 a
+1.2.4 For issuing NCC to the building plan for additional floors due to increased FAR within 5 metre of the outer edge of tunnel, in principle approval shall be conveyed as per following guidelines:-

-No. Turmel depth (in m) [Soil fill above tunnel crown] No. of storeles/basements allowed (Over and above existing construction or vacant plot) 1 7 m Additional 1 storey may be allowed.
-No basement is allowed.
-2 13 m Additional 2 storion manuf 3 (QIII) Additional A stories lowow of the C . of 3.5 m each may be allowed.
-Total two basements
+Tunnel depth (in m) [Soil fill above tunnel crown] No. of storeles/basements allowed (Over and above existing construction or vacant plot) 7 m Additional 1 storey may be 13 m allowed.
+No basement is Additional 2 stories may be allowed.
+19.11) Additional 2 stories may be allowed.
+Only one basement of 3.5 m may be allowed.
+Additional 4 stories may be allowed.
+Total two basements of 3.5 m each may be allowed. crown] 7 m 13 m